binary-com/academy/_posts/en/2016-09-29-mt5-is-finally-here.md

 MetaTrader 5 (MT5) is the industry leading platform that allows users to:

--Customise their trades for higher return potential -Take advantage of algorithmic trading
+- Customise their trades for higher return potential
+- Take advantage of algorithmic trading
--Trade our proprietary volatility indices 24/7 in a new exciting manner
+- Trade our proprietary volatility indices 24/7 in a new exciting manner

 Find out more about how to join and upgrade your existing account to MT5